htlin222/quarto-doc/README.md

 2. Clone or copy this folder to wherever you plan to write your document.
 3. Edit `index.qmd` (or add more `.qmd` files) with your content and cite using `@citekey` syntax.
 4. Replace `references.bib` with your bibliography.
 You can paste BibTeX entries directly into the file, one per reference.
+5. Edit the files under `sections/` to update each manuscript section; `index.qmd` automatically aggregates them in IMRaD order.

 ## Demo Content